mitanshu7/mitanshu7.github.io/markdown/index.md

 # Hello

-I'm **Mitanshu Sukhwani**, a tech enthusiast with a Master’s in Physics from [IIT Madras](https://physics.iitm.ac.in).
+I'm **Mitanshu Sukhwani**, creator of [**PaperMatch**](https://papermatch.me/) with a Master’s in Physics from [IIT Madras](https://physics.iitm.ac.in).
 I’ve worked at [IISER Tirupati](https://www.iisertirupati.ac.in) on EEG data, network science, and brain modeling.
 I enjoy exploring ML, Linux, and the intersection of neuroscience, software, and data.

 This blog is where I share thoughts/How-Tos on software, high-performance computing, and coffee - with a side of cats.